May 3, 2026 · 8 min read

 Modelling the switch on your SKUs

-Set your region to DE in the OmniProfit calculator and enter two versions of your typical order: one with the plastic packaging weight in the plastic field, one with the paper weight in the paper field.
-The EPR line in the fee breakdown will show exactly what you save per order at the 2026 rates.
+Set your region to DE in the FeeHelper calculator and enter two versions of your typical order: one with the plastic packaging weight in the plastic field, one with the paper weight in the paper field.
+The EPR line in the fee breakdown will estimate what you save per order at the 2026 rates.
 Multiply by your annual DE order volume and compare against the material-cost delta from your supplier quote — if the saving exceeds the cost delta, switch.

 Run the numbers for your listing